ctb/titus-blog/src/2016-sourmash-sbt.rst

 The indexing step took about 53 minutes on an m4.xlarge EC2 instance, and required 4.2 GB of memory.
-The resulting tree was about 4 GB in size.  (`Download the 800 MB tar.gz here.
+The resulting tree was about 4 GB in size.  (`Download the 800 MB tar.gz here
 <http://spacegraphcats.ucdavis.edu.s3.amazonaws.com/bacteria-sourmash-sbt-2016-11-19.tar.gz>`__; just untar it somewhere.)

 Searching the tree (for GCF_000006965.1_ASM696v1_genomic.fna.gz.sig) took